basanovase/basanovase.github.io/_posts/2023-01-23-seagull-spotter.md

 ## EXPLORATIONS USING CNN

 A convolutional neural network (CNN) is a good fit for this task.
 The general idea is to train a CNN on a large dataset of images labeled with seagulls, or no seagulls.
-Given the weekend is running out I'm just going to use a pre-trained model like YOLO
+Given the weekend is running out I'm just going to use a pre-trained model like YOLO.

+This was pretty interesting - I ended up initially trying the OpenCv implementation of YOLO but found this was clunky and not configurable enough.

+What I ended up trying was the javascript implementation of Tensorflow (A good opportunity to improve my JS skills!) - this was really cool as you can literally just add the script tagg to an .html file with leveraging some basic built-in image recognition, and bam you've got object recognition happening in your browser.
+Very cool! - full example: